123789456ye/convert-array/README.md

 - Unified interface for all types
 - Suitable for generic/dynamic scenarios

-**Special:** Though we "know" the type of Struct, we still directly convert it into DynScalar then to ArrayRef.
+**Special for Struct Type:** Though we "know" the type of Struct, we still directly convert it into DynScalar then to ArrayRef using IntoDynScalar macro.
+Or we can use IntoArrow macro to directly convert it to ArrayRef.

 ### Key Differences